cchalop1/epiFetch/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

-## this project is a work in progress !!!
+## This project is a work in progress !!!

-your contribution is welcomed
+your contribution is welcomed ! ! !

 ## Contact